 Keeping Older Vehicles Longer

-When you see a car that’s been on the road for a while, that’s a clear sign of someone who may not be balling.
-New cars are quite expensive and that means keeping an older model running for as long as possible seems far more practical to a poor person.
-Forget about newer cars having better fuel efficiency—poorer people can’t dream that far ahead.
+When you see a car that’s been on the road for a while, has rust or glass chips, that’s a clear sign of someone who may not be balling.
+New cars are quite expensive and that means keeping an older model running for as long as possible seems far more practical to someone who doesn’t have money.

 Hand-Me-Downs for Kids

 Kids grow like weeds so buying new clothes every season is hardly cost-effective.
-That’s why hand-me-downs are a go-to for many parents—it saves money and most kids often don’t mind.
-They might not even notice!
+That’s why hand-me-downs are a go-to for many parents with less money to invest.
+It saves money and most kids often don’t mind.
+They might not even notice.
 Instead of passing down wealth, financially challenged people will pass down stories by teaching their children about the family history of each piece.

 Home Cooking Over Eating Out